project-fir/fir-lamdera/LOG.md

             * HTTP API out of the box
             * API support ElasticQuery DSL, which has (limited) Elm support.
             * In additional to being a quasi-datastore, ES also has search features.
 If the data-viz stuff doesn't work out, there still might be fun things to experiment with.
+        - FaunaDB also looks interesting, but it's too much of a leap relative to my current skillset.
+I want to stay focused on the Lamdera aspect, if I'm successful Fauna deserves a closer look for sure.
+        - DataWarehousing products like BigQuery and Snowflake have lots of setup, and are higher latency.
+Punting on this, though needs more consideration.
-        - ^ so, I'm going with Elastic Search for now.
+    * I'm going with Elastic Search for now, with the expectation of running into HTTP-related latency issues.